hemmokarja/Spotify-Playlist-Recommender/README.md

 ## License

-This project is licensed under the MIT License.
+This repository's source code is licensed under the MIT License.
+The Embedding Gemma model weights used by this project are subject to the [Gemma Terms of Use](https://ai.google.dev/gemma/terms) and are not covered by the MIT License.